lscheub/Kanji-Grid/README.md

 **Only tested for Anki 23.12.1**

 This version is a version I edit myself for personal use because i could not find another working Kanji-Grid version for the new Anki version.
 I also added one Feature: Sorting the Kanji grid by how often you have seen a Kanji.
+(Example of a sorted Kanji Grid at the end)
 I have not tested this on any other machine other than my main pc so it might not work for you ( but it should... ), so if you try it let me know if it works.
 This is also my first public GitHub Repo.
 If you have any cool feature Idea maybe let me know so i may or may not implement it :)